renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 Uzzi, B. and Spiro, J. (2005).
 Collaboration and Creativity: The Small World Problem. _American Journal of Sociology_, 111 (2),447–504.

-Code snippets in the script above were taken from the [Programming Historian](https://programminghistorian.org/){:target="_blank"}.
-Check out their [instructive tutorial](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python){:target="_blank"} if you are new to network analysis in Python.

 [NetworkX Documentation](https://networkx.org/){:target="_blank"}.

 [Original data](http://www-personal.umich.edu/~mejn/netdata/){:target="_blank"}.

+For a general introduction to network analysis in Python, I refer to this [instructive tutorial](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python){:target="_blank"} from the Programming Historian.

 <!-- ## Inverted Sidebars
 The colors on the sidebar can now be inverted to allow brighter sidebar images.
 This can be enabled per-page in the fort matter: